chicio/chicio.github.io/_drafts/2018-05-27-mp3id3tagger-macos-tag-mp3-id3-rxswift-rxcocoa.md

 So RxSwift and RxCocoa let us create an abstraction from the platform specific UI implementation and let us implement our ViewModel by working in an event-driven way: the ViewModel only works with streams of data that comes from `Observable` and `Subjects` of RxSwift.
+ XXX DEFINIZIONE DI OBSERVABLE E SUBJECT
  RxCocoa gives us an abstraction over Cocoa and Cocoa Touch specific components and let us work with generic observable UI component.
 This basically means that:

   * RxSwift and RxCocoa are our Binder of the MVVM